fstab/grok_exporter/CONFIG.md

 ### Summary Metric Type

-Like `gauge` and `histogram` metrics, `summary` metrics monitor values that are logged with each matching log line.
+Like `gauge` and `histogram` metrics, the [summary metric] monitors values that are logged with each matching log line.
 Summaries measure configurable φ quantiles, like the median (φ=0.5) or the 95% quantile (φ=0.95).
 See [histograms and summaries] for more info.

 ```yaml
 metrics: